Team-Catalyst-MLSA/amy_bot/README.md

 ## Getting Started

-" "

-## Contributions

-We welcome contributions and feedback to make Amy even better!
-Please check our `CONTRIBUTING.md` for guidelines.

-## Abou Us
+## About Us

 We are 'Catalyst', a team of Microsoft Learn Student Ambassadors.
-Our team comprises four members: Ricky Rodrigues, Sayanti Chowdhury, Sreya EP, and Prathyush NM.
+Our team comprises four members: Ricky Rodrigues, Sreya EP, Sayanti Chowdhury and Prathyush NM.
 This project was created for submission to the MLSA Project September 2023 cohort.